 Save and exit.
 Then enter in Terminal

-sudo chmod 644 /lib/systemd/system/cloudmqtt.service sudo systemctl daemon-reload sudo systemctl enable cloudmqtt.service
+sudo chmod 644 /etc/systemd/system/cloudmqtt.service sudo systemctl daemon-reload sudo systemctl enable cloudmqtt.service

 Creating the sequences in Node-RED